manofgod747/The-Fundamental-Principles-of-Law/README.md

 ### Justice and Reason
 Without justice and reason as the foundational principle of the legal system, all legal proceeding have arbitrary outcomes.
 Justice means that the parties of a trial agree that the verdict is fair and impartial.
 Fairness and impartialness can only be achieved if the reason for a verdict is based on sound moral and logical grounds.

+### Minimality
+A law that is to long to read and understand is not law.
+The nature of language is that all text lends to infinite interpretation.
+How a law is interpreted is based on the whim of the interpreter.
+The law must state the most general case so that all parties can reason and raise arguments for their case.

 ### Life Begins at Conception
 Life is sacred.
 The soul lives and feels independent of bodily development.
 Therefore abortion is considered premeditated murder.